Particular/docs.particular.net/nservicebus/operations/tuning.md

 NOTE: NServiceBus Version 5 and below will by default limit concurrency to `1` if not configured by the user

-You can define a maximum concurrency setting that will make sure that no more messages than the specified value is ever being processed at the same time.
+Define a maximum concurrency setting that will make sure that no more messages than the specified value is ever being processed at the same time.
 Set this value to `1` to process messages sequentially.
 If not specified the transport will choose an optimal value.

 Examples where concurrency tuning is relevant are